racerxr650r/avrOS/README.md

     rm Atmel.AVR-Dx_DFP.2.2.253.atpack
     ```

-6. Install AVRDUDE from sources on github
+6. (Optional) Install the latest AVRDUDE from sources on github

     Go to this [AVRDUDE github page](https://github.com/avrdudes/avrdude/wiki/Building-AVRDUDE-for-Linux)
     for instructions to clone, build, and install it from the latest source

-    I recomend this version because the version in the Debian/Ubuntu package
+    > :memo: **Note:** If you are using an older distrobution based on Debian 10 or earlier, you may need
-    repository does not include support for the Atmel Ice and it's UPDI programming
+    to do this because the version the Debian/Ubuntu repositories does not support Atmel Ice and Serial
-    interface.
+    UPDI programming interfaces.

-7. Build avrOS example application
+8. Build avrOS example application

     Goto the application directory and make the .hex image